-This guide has everything you need to know about becoming a successful travel photographer.
+This guide has everything you need to know about how to become a travel photographer.

 If you dream of becoming location independent or making any amount of money from travel photography, then you’re in the right place.

 I’m going to explain step-by-step how to kickstart your career.
 From selling images, to building a social media presence.